 Adding features to your store necessitates the use of plugins.
 In fact, Plus is speedier and built to handle significant volumes of transactions rapidly, but it still requires plugins to run a multi-vendor marketplace.
 Fortunately, apps are available in the Shopify app store to address these demands.

 The Shopify Plus marketplace features will allow you to manage a large portion of your professional account directly on the marketplace.
 Specifically, you can add a trademark, establish a new product, and associate your items with those on the market.

 Furthermore, Shopify Plus contains tools specifically developed for large groups – that fit perfectly with high sales volumes on marketplaces: managing 10,000 payments per minute, linking your existing advertising campaigns via APIs, etc.

 Nevertheless, it would be best if you considered certain marketplace specifics below.

-Shopify in general or Shopify Plus, in particular, is an easy-to-use eCommerce platform even for beginners.
+Shopify, in general, or Shopify Plus, is an easy-to-use eCommerce platform even for beginners.
 Therefore, it has a limit on the API rate.
 Most of the config work will need to be done outside by custom code or adding third-party applications, and so on.